 Method #4: Personal Data Scam

 Unlike the first three methods, this final method focuses on stealing your employees’ personal information.
 Fraudsters target your human resources’ email accounts to obtain personally identifiable information (PII), specifically W-2 information.
 Emails are sent from your HR representative’s hacked email account to other employees, asking to either provide or verify their sensitive information.

-The BEC scam has so many layers of potential compromise and can impact anyone associated with a business.
-Keep yourself, your employees and vendors in the know about BEC and other business scams by following Fighting Identity Crimes.
+Business email compromise scams have so many layers of potential compromise and can impact anyone associated with a business.
+Keep yourself, your employees, and vendors in the know about BEC and other business scams by following these tips:

 The views and opinions expressed in this article are those of EZShield Inc. alone and do not necessarily reflect the opinions of any other person or entity, including specifically any person or entity affiliated with the distribution or display of this content.